Getting Out of Boseong: By Bus

 From Boseong to Busan

-Unfortunately, I haven’t been to Busan yet but it is top on my list!
+Unfortunately, I haven’t been to Busan yet but it is at the top of my list!
 I would like to go once the weather warms up.
 Traveling is great and all but when it’s cold, I become a hermit and don’t feel like doing anything besides stay in my apartment all day.
-So I can’t say much of anything about Busan but it’s a popular city here in Korea and you will find plenty of info about it on the internet.
+So I can’t say much of anything about Busan, however, it’s a popular city here in Korea and you will find plenty of info about it on the internet.
 Just like with Yeosu, there are not many buses to Busan but there are enough to get you there at different times of day.

 In my research, there are no direct buses to Busan.
 All buses make multiple stops, but at least you will not have to make any transfers.
 The stops before arriving in Busan are as follows: Yedang, Josung, Beolgyo, Suncheon, Gwanyang, Donggwangyang, and then Busan.
 Tickets can cost anywhere from 18,700 won to 28,000 won. estimated travel time is around 4 and half hours.